-converges almost everywhere to $\ds \prod_{j=1}^{k}\int f_j d\mu$. \end{Th} Our second main result can be stated as follows \begin{Th} There is a non-singular dynamical system for which the maximal ergodic inequality doesn't holds. \end{Th} The proof is based on the Tuleca's result \cite{Tulcea} and some ideas from the Ryll-Nardzewski approach \cite{Ryll} combined with the Cantor diagonal method, and the machinery of $\cc$-systems introduced by T. Austin.
+The proof is based on the Tuleca's result \cite{Tulcea} and some ideas from the Ryll-Nardzewski approach \cite{Ryll} combined with the Cantor diagonal method, and the machinery of $\cc$-systems introduced by T. Austin.
 We remind that this machinery allows T. Austin to obtain a joining proof of the Tao theorem on the $L^2$-norm convergence of the Furstenberg ergodic averages.
 We will use the $\cc$-systems machinery in the section 3.
 Here, we recall the Ryll-Nardzewski theorem \cite{Ryll}.

 \begin{Th}[Ryll-Nardzewski \cite{Ryll}] Let $(X,\cb,\nu)$ be a $\sigma$-finite measure and $\phi$ an invertible map on $X$ such that the pushforward measure of $\nu$ under $\phi$ is absolutely continuous with respect to $\nu$.
 Then the following conditions are equivalent. \begin{enumerate}[(a)] \item The operator $Tf=f \circ \phi$ satisfies the pointwise ergodic theorem from $L^{1}(\nu)$ to $L^{1}(\nu)$, that is, for any function $f \in L^1(\nu)$ there is a function $g \in L^1(\nu)$ such that